 This article contains a detailed description of some of the challenges that sometimes arise when growing Acer palmatum.
 You will also learn exactly what to do in each case.

-Diseases that occur because the soil is too moist are the main reason for the wilting of the Japanese maple leaves.
+QUICK ANSWER: Diseases that occur because the soil is too moist are the main reason for the wilting of the Japanese maple leaves.
 Drought stress, frost damage, and herbicides are also causes of leaf wilt.
-In spring, the leaves of the Japanese Maple may droop due to immaturity, and this is perfectly normal.

 Natural drooping

-In spring, the new leaves of the Japanese Maple may wilt without even fully unfolding.
+The Japanese Maple’s new leaves may wilt in spring without entirely unfolding.
 This effect is further exacerbated after rainfall.

 This is due to the immaturity of the leaf tissues and leaf petioles.
-The leaves simply sag under their own weight.
-If it rains at the same time, the leaves become even heavier and droop even more.
+The leaves sag under their weight.
+If it rains simultaneously, the leaves become even heavier and droop even more.

 How to fix

-You should, however, pay attention to water at this time, because young leaves are very sensitive to both too little and too much water.
+However, you should pay attention to water at this time because young leaves are susceptible to too little and too much water.
 Water the maple when the soil is about 2 inches dry.

 Read more: Complete Guide to Growing Healthy Japanese Maples